o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

 *Required:* No

 **\-\-output**
  The output files for the result of each performed comparison\.
 Output files can be a file, or a variable passed from another comparison\.
 Variables start with the `$` character\.
-For more about variables, see [Amazon Lumberyard Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md)\.
+For more about variables, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md)\.
 *Type:* Multi\-value argument\.
 The number of parameters for the `--output` argument must match the number of parameters to the `--comparisonType` argument\.
 *Required:* No